About Me

 Highlights

-Department of Physics and Astronomy, Johns Hopkins University
+2023 – present, Department of Physics and Astronomy, the Johns Hopkins University

 What's here?

 • I'm from Beijing, China.
 My Chinese name is 田秋实.
-Tian/田 is my family name.
-Qiushi/秋实 is my given name, roughly pronouced as "tsyu-shri."
+It is written as 田秋實 in traditional Chinese characters.
+Tian (田) is my family name, and it means a crop field.
+Qiushi (秋实) is my given name, roughly pronouced as "tsyu-shri," and it means autumn fruits.
 You can listen to the pronounciation on Google Translate.
-I always go by Chris.
+I always go by Chris when talking in English.

 • I took the banner photo of the Orion Nebula (Messier 42) myself!
-With my own 4-inch reflector and my dad's Cannon 5D Mark II when I was... oh gosh, I don't remember!
+With my own 4-inch reflector and my dad's Canon 5D Mark II when I was... little.
+Oh gosh, it feels like many years ago and I don't remember exactly when!

 Contact